 If you have concerns about eating coconut, you should talk to your allergist.

-It tastes like coconut.
+It does taste like coconut.
 It’s not sweet, but it is decadent tasting.
 I like to add some powdered sugar to sweeten it, but you can leave it out if you wish, or use less or more according to your tastes.

 If you had trouble getting the coconut milk to whip up, it could be because it wasn’t chilled.
 Make sure to chill in the refrigerator for at least 8 hours.